David Rust, MD

 Ronald Tabaddor, MD

 Orthopaedic surgeon Ronald Tabaddor, earned his medical degree in 2001 from Boston University School of Medicine, Boston, Mass., and a bachelor of arts in English, Cum Laude, from Boston University in 1996.
-He completed his residency at the Harvard Combined Orthopaedic Residency Program in Boston where he was chief administrative resident.
-Dr. Tabaddor completed a neurological surgery residency at Brigham & Women's Hospital/Children's Hospital/Harvard Medical School and a general surgery internship at Brigham & Women's Hospital/Harvard Medical School.
+He completed his orthopedic residency at the Harvard Combined Orthopaedic Residency Program in Boston where he was chief administrative resident.
+Dr. Tabaddor also completed a neurological surgery residency at Brigham & Women's Hospital/Children's Hospital/Harvard Medical School and a general surgery internship at Brigham & Women's Hospital/Harvard Medical School.
 He has provided physician coverage for the Boston Ballet , USA Indoor Track and Field National Championships and Bay State Games in Boston and has run the Boston Marathon several years as well as participated in triathlons.

 Corey Wulf, MD